-The Swedes advance to Munich-Surrender of the City-Glemency of the King of Sweden towards its inhabitants-He refuses to destroy the Electoral Palace-His visit to the Arsenal-Cruelties exercised by the Bavarian Peasants upon the Swedes-Consternation of the Emperor Ferdinand-Intrigues of his Agents at Rome-Dialogue between Gustavus Adolphus and Sir Henry Vane-His constitutional irritability-The Imperialists recover Weissenberg-Junction of the Armies of Maximilian of Bavaria . and Wallenstein at Eger-They advance towards Nurenberg-The City implores the assistance of the King of Sweden, who hastens to its relief, and entrenches himself beneath the Walls-Encampment of Wallenstein-Speech of the King of Sweden to the German Officers in his Army-He intercepts an Imperial Convoy-Is joined by Oxenstiern and other Generals-Distress of both Armies-Gustavus resolves to attack the Entrenchments of the Imperialists-His ill success in the attempt-He decamps from before Nurenberg and marches to Neustadt-The Imperialists leave their lines near Nurenberg and retire to Forcheim.
+The Swedes advance to Munich-Surrender of the City-Clemency of the King of Sweden towards its Inhabitants-He refuses to destroy the Electoral Palace-His visit to the Arsenal-Cruelties exercised by the Bavarian Peasants upon the Swedes-Consternation of the Emperor Ferdinand-Intrigues of his Agents at Rome-Dialogue between Gustavus Adolphus and Sir Henry Vane-His constitutional irritability-The Imperialists recover Weissenberg-Junction of the Armies of Maximilian of Bavaria and Wallenstein at Eger-They advance towards Nurenberg-The City implores the assistance of the King of Sweden, who hastens to its relief, and entrenches himself beneath the Walls-Encampment of Wallenstein-Speech of the King of Sweden to the German Officers in his Army-He intercepts an Imperial Convoy-Is joined by Oxenstiern and other Generals-Distress of both Armies-Gustavus resolves to attack the Entrenchments of the Imperialists-His ill success in the attempt-He decamps from before Nurenberg and marches to Neustadt-The Imperialists leave their lines near Nurenberg and retire to Forcheim.

 By the flight of the Elector Maximilian to Ratisbon, nothing remained to prevent his enemies from ravaging Bavaria from one extremity to the other, and avenging to the full the former excesses of the troops of the League in the Palatinate.
-Munich, now lay an undefended prize in the path of the Swedish conqueror; the fairest, if not the richest acquisition which had yet rewarded the success of his arms.
-The magistrates, apprehending the exercise of no ordinary severities towards a city which might be considered the capital of the League, as soon as they had received intelligence of the arrival of Gustavus at Freysingen, sent a deputation to deprecate his resentment.
+Munich, above all, the seat of the fine arts, and the boast of Germany; distinguished for centuries as much by the natural beauty of its situation as by the splendour of its architectural decorations; and deriving additional importance in the eyes of the Catholics from having hitherto been unpolluted by the taint of Lutheranism, now lay an undefended prize in the path of the Swedish conqueror; the fairest, if not the richest acquisition which had yet rewarded the success of his arms.
+The magistrates. apprehending the exercise of no ordinary severities towards a city which might be considered the capital of the League, as soon as they had received intelligence of the arrival of Gustavus at Freysingen, sent a deputation to deprecate his resentment.
 All they were able to obtain from the king was a promise of security for their lives and property; and on their endeavouring to plead for more favourable conditions, the king commanded his army to march at once upon Munich without listening further to their request.
-The magistrates, terrified at the reception of their deputies, and fully aware of their defenceless condition, next appeared in person, and presenting the king with the keys of the city, signified their intention of throwing themselves unconditionally upon his mercy.
+The magistrates, terrified at the reception of their deputies, and fully aware of their defenceless condition, next appeared in person, and presenting the king with the kevs of the city, signified their intention of with the keys of the city, signified their intention of throwing themselves unconditionally upon his mercy.
 The assumed sternness of Gustavus soon gave way before this suppliant appeal.
 "You have chosen the wisest course," he observed to the magistrates, "and disarmed me by your submission.
 I might have avenged upon your city the miserable sack of Magdeburg.
 But you have nothing to fear, either for yourselves or your property; for your children or your religion.
 Go in peace-my word once pledged to you is better than all the capitulations in the world."
-The magistrates hastily departed to assure their fellowitizens of the favourable disposition of the king towards them; and the Swedish army, slowly following in the same direction, drew up in order of battle beneath the walls.
+The magistrates hastily departed to assure their fellow-citizens of the favourable disposition of the king to-wards them; and the Swedish army, slowly following in the same direction, drew up in order of battle beneath the walls.